pfheatwole/thesis/source/demonstration.rst

 ..
-This chapter demonstrates how to use the component models to create complete paraglider system models and simulate their dynamics.
+This chapter demonstrates how to use the component models to create paraglider system models and simulate their dynamics.
 The modeling process combines basic technical specs from a user manual with photographic information and reasonable assumptions about paraglider wing design.
 The simulations perform static and dynamic performance tests (polar plots and flight maneuvers, respectively) and compare them to expected behaviors.